 Which lights can be recycled

 In British Columbia, you can recycle all kinds of holiday string lights – from retro-style incandescent strings to LED garlands which twinkle and blink.
 Our program actually includes much more than just string lights.
-You can recycle almost any type of fixture, as long as its primary purpose is to illuminate a space (this means we don’t accept light-up Christmas characters, or artificial trees with lights attached).
+You can recycle almost any type of light fixture, as long as its primary purpose is to illuminate a space (this means we don’t accept light-up Christmas characters, or artificial trees with lights attached).
 We also accept: chandeliers, pendant lights, desk lamps, standing lamps, bike lights and even electric candles, to name just a few!
 We also accept all types of light bulbs including LEDs, incandescents, halogens, CFLs, and fluorescent tubes.

-Take a look at our list of accepted lighting products, and drop them off at your nearest location.
-Just be sure to double check which of our programs are offered at specific recycling locations, as not all sites are paired with both our light bulb/tube and lighting fixtures programs.
+Take a look at our list of accepted lighting products, and drop them off at your nearest recycling location.
+Just be sure to double check which of our programs are offered at specific locations, as not all sites are paired with both our light bulb/tube and lighting fixtures programs.

 What happens to the lights once they’re dropped off